oneapi-src/level-zero-spec/include/tools/PROG.md

 * [Program Debug](#dbg)

 # <a name="init">Initialization</a>
-The driver must be initialized by calling ::xetInit after calling ::xeInit and before calling any other experimental function.
+The driver must be initialized by calling ::zetInit after calling ::zeInit and before calling any other experimental function.
-Simultaneous calls to ::xetInit are thread-safe.
+Simultaneous calls to ::zetInit are thread-safe.

 # <a name="at">API Tracing</a>